 - State — WA

-- You must know the inmate’s six–digit DOC number and the inmate’s last name
+- You must know the offender’s six–digit DOC number and the offender’s last name

 - Check the Offender Info page for DOC number and last name

 - If you are sending money over the phone, ask to use "Quick Collect" to receive the more inexpensive money–sending service.